SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 If a feature needs to apply initialization logic at the moment the app is loaded, feature libs can still use the regular `APP_INITIALIZER` in their `@spartacus/{featurename}/root` entry point, which by convention is an entry point that is always eager looaded.

-However, a lazy loaded features may need to run some initialization logic at moment the feature is lazy loaded, not at the time the app is iniitialized.
+However, a lazy loaded feature may need to run some initialization logic at moment the feature is lazy loaded.
 Lazy loaded modules can not rely on Angular's `APP_INITIALIZER` mechanism for load time initializations because the application has already finished initializing by the time the lazy loading occurs.

 Spartacus 3.2 introduces the `MODULE_INITIALIZER` injection token that can be used to provide init functions in modules that are intended to be lazy loaded.  `MODULE_INITIALIZER` is supported by the Spartacus lazy loading mechanism which means that init functions provided via `MODULE_INITIALIZER` will run just before the module in which they are defined is lazy loaded.